+- Rule order SIR model

+- Recover vs transmit first?

+- Grid method (e.g. climate models)

+- Floating point arithmetic

-- Complexity of implementing rules - Rule order for the SIR model Recover vs transmit first? - Numerical issues (e.g. grid issues, floating point arithmetic) - Environment issues e.g. boundary choices (wrap boundary, closed edge, or..?)
+- Boundary issues (wrap boundary, closed edge, or..?)

 - 'Emergent' behavior can be a strength & weakness - Interaction of simple rules can lead to complex, organized behavior - But this extends to often arbitrary rules of how you set the model up, e.g. how you make the grid for the model, or order in which you implement rules